Jan125/pb.chordian/readme.md

 From lowest harp note to highest harp note:
         1 2 3 4 5 6 7 8 9 / * -

-These buttons currently cannot be reassigned.
+These buttons currently cannot be reassigned through the UI.\
+Use the .ini file to reassign them.

 ##